IntersectMBO/lsm-tree/doc/final-report/final-report.md

 ops/sec, much more than the circa 86 k ops/sec we get with the 100 M entry table.
 The reason is that for smaller tables there is less merging work to do.

+## The upsert benchmarks

+Item 6 of the performance requirements states the following:

+> A benchmark should demonstrate that the performance characteristics of the
+> monoidial update operation should be similar to that of the insert or delete
+> operations, and substantially better than the combination of a lookup followed
+> by an insert.

+As already mentioned in [the discussion on functional requirement 4](#requirement-4), the `lsm-tree` library and its documentation now use the term ‘upsert’ for this monoidal update operation, to follow standard database terminology.

+In line with the above requirement, we have created the following benchmarks:

+* A benchmark of the time to insert a large number of key–value pairs using the insert operation and a benchmark of the time to insert the same key–value pairs using the upsert operation

+* A benchmark of the time to repeatedly upsert values of certain keys and a benchmark of the time to repeatedly emulate an upsert the values of these keys by looking up their current values, modifying them and writing them back

+The benchmarks use the following parameters:

+* 64 bit as the size of keys and values
+* 80,000 elements (generated using a PRNG)
+* Addition as the upsert combining operation
+* 250 operations per batch
+* No disk caching
+* 1,000 elements as the write buffer capacity
+* 10 upserts per key in case of the second two benchmarks

+The benchmarks are implemented using Criterion, which performs multiple benchmark runs and combines the results in a sound statistical manner.
+For our benchmarks, the variance of the results across the different runs, as reported by Criterion, is relatively low.
+We have executed the benchmarks on the dev laptop machine.
+However, the absolute running times of these benchmarks is of little interest; the interesting point is the relative timings.

+The result are as follows:

+* The difference in running time between the insert and the corresponding upsert benchmark is less than 0.4 % (932.8 ms vs. 929.4 ms), so that insert and upsert performance clearly qualify as ‘similar’.

+* Using the combination of lookup and insert takes 2.4 times as long as using upsert (2.857 s vs. 1.188 s).
+We can thus reasonably conclude that the performance of upsert is ‘substantially better’ than the performance of a lookup followed by an insert.

 ## Reproducing the results

 The version of the library that is used as the basis for this report is tagged